d2l-ai/d2l-en/chapter_recurrent-neural-networks/text-sequence.md

          xscale='log', yscale='log')
 ```

+We are on to something quite fundamental here: the word frequency decays rapidly in a well-defined way.
+After dealing with the first few words as exceptions, all the remaining words roughly follow a straight line on a log-log plot.
+This means that words satisfy *Zipf's law*,
+which states that the frequency $n_i$ of the $i^\mathrm{th}$ most frequent word
+is:

+$$n_i \propto \frac{1}{i^\alpha},$$
+:eqlabel:`eq_zipf_law`

+which is equivalent to

+$$\log n_i = -\alpha \log i + c,$$

+where $\alpha$ is the exponent that characterizes the distribution and $c$ is a constant.
+This should already give us pause if we want to model words by counting statistics and smoothing.
+After all, we will significantly overestimate the frequency of the tail, also known as the infrequent words.
+But [**what about the other word combinations, such as bigrams, trigrams**], and beyond?
+Let us see whether the bigram frequency behaves in the same manner as the unigram frequency.

 ```{.python .input}
 %%tab all
 bigram_tokens = ['--'.join(pair) for pair in zip(words[:-1], words[1:])]
 bigram_vocab = Vocab(bigram_tokens)
 bigram_vocab.token_freqs[:10]
 ```

+One thing is notable here.
+Out of the ten most frequent word pairs, nine are composed of both stop words and only one is relevant to the actual book---"the time".
+Furthermore, let us see whether the trigram frequency behaves in the same manner.

 ```{.python .input}
 %%tab all